 THE WAMURAN CROP

-Every season, we plant more than 2.4 million strawberry runners and employ some 300 people during harvest time.
+Every season, we plant more than 2.4 million strawberry runners and employ up to 500 people during harvest time.

 We grow a range of varieties – all selected for their flavour, colour, eating experience and yield performance – and we trial more every year.
 With all our strawberries, we aim to produce berries of a consistent size and shape – typically conical with plump shoulders tapering to a point and solid centres.